Cesare Bovo: Return to Palermo

 On 19 June 2008 he was redeemed from Palermo for €4.5 million cash plus the transfer of Giuseppe Biava.

 He made his debut with Palermo in the second game of the third round of Coppa Italia against Ravenna (1–2), while his first goal for Palermo came in the third day of the championship against Genoa, with a great shot from outside the box.
 Along with Simon Kjær and Andrea Raggi, his task was to replace the vacancies left by departures of Andrea Barzagli, Cristian Zaccardo and Leandro Rinaudo.
 He finished the season with only 28 appearances due to the number of cards received.
 He was Palermo's vice-captain along with Fabrizio Miccoli.

 In the 2009–10 season, one of the best in his career, he marked his first goal 25 October 2009 in a home victory against the Udinese, on the ninth day of the season, with a deflected volley from the edge of the area.
 At the end of the season he suffered from metatarsalgia which required operation on 12 April 2010.
-Back on 24 April, he scored the first goal in a 3–1 win against A.C.
-Milan.
+Back on 24 April, he scored the first goal in a 3–1 win against AC Milan.
 He closed the season with a total of 29 appearances in the league (and 2 goals, a record equaled again) plus 3 appearances in Coppa Italia.

 In the 2010–11 season, on 11 December 2010, he wore the captain's armband for the first time at home against Parma.
 On 22 January 2011, in Palermo–Brescia (1–0) of the 21st round, he scored the winning goal from a free kick in the 86th minute, equaling once again the personal record of goals scored in a season.

 On 10 April 2011, in Palermo–Cesena (2–2), he made his 100th appearance with the shirt of Palermo; 86 in the league, 7 in Coppa Italia and 7 in European competition.

 On 23 April, in a home game against Napoli, played on the 34th day, and won 2–1, he scored his third league goal with a penalty kick, thus overcoming his personal scoring record.

 On 10 May, in the second leg of the Coppa Italia against Milan, he scored the 2–0 on a penalty kick, that ended 2–1.
 In the final, lost 3–1 to Inter, Bovo was disqualified due to his expulsion after the prior goal.
-He closed the season with 43 appearances and 5 goals between the league, Coppa Italia and Europa League.
+He closed the season with 43 appearances and five goals between the league, Coppa Italia and Europa League.

 In the 2011–12 season, after playing the two matches of the third qualifying round of the Europa League against the Swiss FC Thun, he left the rosaneri after a total of 108 appearances and 8 goals.